 Without boring the pants off you, HTTP/2 is an updated and more efficient way of delivering website components from server to browser.
 See the screenshot below to understand how HTTP/2 works.

-You can speed up HTTP connections on your Synology Nas by enabling HTTP/2.
+You can speed up HTTP connections on your Synology NAS with DSM 7 by enabling HTTP/2.

-Go to Control Panel / Network/ Check Enable HTTP/2 then click Apply.
+Go to Control Panel / Network / Connectivity tab/ Check Enable HTTP/2 then click Apply.
+Follow the instructions in the image below.

+Note: HTTP/2 for WordPress?
 HTTP/2 is independent of WordPress and all other web applications.
-Since this is something which is implemented at the web server level on Synology Nas.
+Since this is something which is implemented at the web server level on Synology NAS.
 For WordPress, the HTTP/2 Server pushes WordPress plugins and allows site admins to suggest what resources can be “server pushed”.
 What this does is add the necessary support for pushing every enqueued script and style file.
 JS and CSS files which are using the WordPress enqueue mechanism can be pushed from the web server to the browser, making full use of the HTTP/2 optimization techniques.
-HTTP/2 can make your website hosted on Synology Nas faster, significantly improving your website loading time.
+HTTP/2 can make your website hosted on Synology NAS faster, significantly improving your website loading time.
 That, by default, means that your users will have a much faster and more pleasant user experience than before.